Path integral control of open quantum systems: Numerical experiments

-We further compare these two algorithms' solutions by preforming a t-SNE embedding~\cite{van2008visualizing} over Open GRAPE solutions together with QDC solutions.
+We further compare these two algorithms' solutions by performing a t-distributed stochastic neighbor embedding (t-SNE) embedding~\cite{van2008visualizing} over Open GRAPE solutions together with PiQC solutions.
 In Fig.~\ref{fig:tsne} (A) we plot some of the most regular Open GRAPE control solutions.
 In Fig.~\ref{fig:tsne} (B) we show the t-SNE embeddings for $[u_x, u_y]$, considered as a vector of length $2K$.
-Each dot represent a different Open GRAPE solution and we represent the (average) QDC solutions with yellow dots.
-We further perform a K-means decomposition to cluster the different solutions into 3 clusters (colored with red, blue and black).
-The different Open GRAPE solutions tend to cluster around each ground truth QDC solution.
-In Fig.~\ref{fig:tsne} (C) we plot the average profiles of the Open GRAPE solutions of cluster 1 (red) and cluster 2 (blue) together with the average QDC profiles.
-The qualitative resemblance between the averages and the QDC solution indicates that the Open GRAPE local minima tend to cluster around the ground truth solutions represented by QDC solutions.
+In Fig.~\ref{fig:tsne} (C) we plot the average profiles of the Open GRAPE solutions of cluster 1 (red) and cluster 2 (blue) together with the average PiQC profiles.
+Each dot represent a different Open GRAPE solution and we represent the (average) PiQC solutions with yellow dots.
+We further perform a K-means decomposition to cluster the different solutions into 3 clusters (colored in red, blue and black).
+The different Open GRAPE solutions tend to cluster around each ground truth PiQC solution.
+The qualitative resemblance between the averages and the PiQC solution indicates that the Open GRAPE local minima tend to cluster around the ground truth solutions represented by PiQC solutions.
 The cluster colored with black consists of local minima control solution of Open GRAPE with high control cost $C$.
+We excluded the black cluster from the analysis because they correspond to high cost solutions.